Who is our "management company," what do they do, and how do I reach them?

 Can I have a satellite dish?

 Yes.
 However, all satellite dishes must be approved IN ADVANCE (before you schedule the installer to come out).
-The Association rules can be obtained from Paramount Properties or viewed on the “Bylaws, Covenants, Rules and Fines” web page.
+The Association rules can be obtained from the Management company or viewed on the “Bylaws, Covenants, Rules and Fines” web page.

 Can I make changes to the outside of my unit?